thisjody/pa-cf-gcs-bq-load/README.md

 It's important to ensure that these dependencies are installed and properly configured before deploying and running the `pa-cf-gcs-bq-load` Cloud Function.
 This will help in avoiding runtime errors and ensure the function operates as expected.

+## Roles and Service Accounts

+For the `pa-cf-gcs-bq-load` Cloud Function to operate effectively, it is essential to have properly configured roles and service accounts.
+This ensures that the function has the necessary permissions to access and manipulate cloud resources.

+1. **Deploy Role (`custom_role_pa_cf_deploy`)**:
+   - This role is used for deploying the Cloud Function.
+   - It should have permissions sufficient for the deployment process, including accessing Cloud Functions, Pub/Sub, Secret Manager, and any other resources the function interacts with.
+   - The role's definition can be found in `pa-cf-deploy-role.json`.

+2. **Privileged Role (`custom_role_pa_gcs_bq_load_privileged`)**:
+   - A more privileged role, used by the function for executing its primary tasks like data loading and publishing.
+   - Permissions include read/write access to BigQuery, read access to GCS, and the ability to publish to Pub/Sub topics.
+   - The role's definition is specified in `pa-gcs-bq-load-